 Hay shared his lifelong interest in Native American culture with Burnside.
 Through their inolvement in the Indian Land and Life COmmittee and working for reclaiming water rights and preserving culture of Native Americans, they moved to San Jan Pueblo in New Mexico in 1970.

-Led by concern that gays were assimilating into mainstream society, Burnside and Hay, along with Don Kilhefner and Mitch Walker, organized the first Spiritual Gathering for Radical Faeries in 1979.
+Led by concern that gays were assimilating into mainstream society, Burnside and Hay, along with Don Kilhefner and Mitch Walker, organized the first Spiritual Gathering for Radical Faeries on Labor Day weekend 1978.
 This weekend gathering brought together about 150 gay men in a remote ashram outside Tucson.
 Since that time dozens of Faerie gatherings have happened around the world and Radical Faerie sanctuaries have formed in various parts of the U.S. The Radical Faerie movement has been a key component in the development of gay-centered spiritualities and traditions.

 Burnside and Hay moved back to Los Angeles in 1979.
 They were featured in the 1977 documentary "Word Is Out" and appeared in the 2002 documentary about Hay entitled "Hope Along the Wind."
 They continued their social activism on many fronts even into later years and declining health.
 In 1999 Burnside and Hay moved to San Francisco where a group of Radical Faeries, the Circle of Loving Companions, became caretakers for them.
 Hay died in 2002 at the age of 90.

 Burnside continued his visible presence in the San Francisco LGBT community.
 He rode in the LGBT Pride Parade every year.
 It is said that he never missed the Faerie Coffee Circle held each Saturday in San Francisco's LGBT Community Center.